POINT VR

 Bringing physics to local schools through virtual reality

-In phase one of this project, we will take portable Oculus Quest headsets from the UIUC IDEA lab to middle schools and high schools.
-We will use these headsets to show students existing science simulations.
-This experience will be supplemented with an introductory lecture about the science topics covered in the simulation.
+As part of the outreach efforts of this project, we take portable Oculus Quest headsets from the UIUC IDEA lab and NCSA to middle schools and high schools.
+We use these headsets to show students existing science simulations.
+This experience is supplemented with an introductory lecture about the science topics covered in the simulation.
+Test

-The visit will typically take about an hour, and timing can be adjusted as needed.
-Students will be split into two groups; half will experience the VR demo while the other half meets with a physicist, and then they will switch.
-Everyone will have the chance to put on a VR headset.
-A pre-survey and post-survey will be issued to gather feedback about the program and assess effectiveness.
-Graduate student volunteers will be available to answer any questions students may have throughout the experience.
+The visit typically takes about an hour, and timing can be adjusted as needed.
+Students are split into two groups; half experience the VR demo while the other half meets with a physicist, and then they switch.
+Everyone has the chance to put on a VR headset.
+Graduate student volunteers are available to answer any questions students may have throughout the experience.

 For phase one of this project, we are working with a commercially available program (developed by Novelab) called Spheres, which has won many awards at film festivals.
 We focus specifically on chapter 2: “Songs of spacetime.”
 This simulation introduces gravitational waves and black holes through a 10 minute immersive experience.
 You can watch the trailer for this experience here.